Can You Rent A Car in Europe with US Drivers License?

 It’s also important to note that in the UK, the most popular mode of slowing people down is roundabouts instead of traffic lights.

-Although it’s legal to drive at 17 in the UK, some rental companies may add an extra fee for drivers between ages 17-25 and older ones between 70-80.
+Driving at 17 in the UK is permitted, however some rental businesses charge 17-25-year-olds and 70-80-year-olds more.
 This is because some insurance companies place these restrictions on age limits.

 European countries that recognize US driver’s license